mhenrixon/sidekiq-unique-jobs/README.md

 end
 ```

-The previous problems with unique args being string in server and symbol in client is no longer a problem because the `UniqueArgs` class accounts for this and converts everything to json now.
-If you find an edge case please provide and example so that we can add coverage and fix it.

 It is also quite possible to ensure different types of unique args based on context.
 I can't vouch for the below example but see [#203](https://github.com/mhenrixon/sidekiq-unique-jobs/issues/203) for the discussion.